antwild/insights/README.md

 ## Assumptions:

 - Customer ID argument is hardcoded for the API call
-- Built desktop first, as the breakpoints given are `min-width`.
-Breakpoints with `max-width` would have suggested mobile first.
+- Built mobile first, as the breakpoints given are `min-width`, as I assume the web app would be viewed mostly on mobile (could be wrong!).
 - Assumed that there will always be a credit card, even though this is unlikely

 ## Extras